top of page

 • Informed: Who needs to be kept aware of task updates?

-Here are four steps to creating a RACI matrix for creating for dealing with role ambiguity.
+Here are four steps to creating a RACI matrix for dealing with role ambiguity.

 RACI Creation Step 1: Select a team

-As with most initiatives selecting the right team members to involve is essential to creating the most value.
+As with most initiatives, selecting the right team members to be involved is essential to creating the most value.
 A critical quality step is to engage those closest to the work in creating the RACI.
 Additionally, you will want to include the manager and potentially the executive sponsor for the role.

 RACI Creation Step 2: Identify tasks associated with the target role

 Start with a high-level outline.
-Using a job description can be a good starting point.
-Then go back and break down the tasks into subtasks.
+A job description can be a good starting point.
+Then, go back and break down the tasks into subtasks.
 For example, you could argue that an essential task for a knowledge worker is to turn on their computer.
 However, is it worthwhile to clarify who is responsible for this activity?
 This likely goes without saying.
 Getting too granular too early in creating the RACI can paralyze the team and overcomplicate the work.

 RACI Creation Step 3: Align groups and individuals with RACI designations

-Review each task, and identify the individual or group associated with each RACI designation.
-There will likely be differences of opinion at this step.
-It is important to surface the differences and then seek consensus.
+Review each task and identify the individual or group associated with each RACI designation.
+At this step, there will likely be differences of opinion.
+It is crucial to surface these differences and pursue consensus.
 A common cause of the differences can come from differences of opinion on what is meant by definitions such as responsible vs. accountable.
 To help the team work through the differences, it is a good practice to write down the definitions and have them available to the team.

 RACI Creation Step 4: Walk the matrix

 After you create the RACI matrix, it is helpful to have those involved simulate a task and confirm with each responsible group that the level of their involvement is appropriate and that no groups or essential details that should be included were left out.
 It is easy to forget tasks when building these in a meeting.
-It's kind of like taking a familiar route to work each day and forgetting to recall the railroad tracks or stoplights you go through.
+It's like taking a familiar route to work daily and forgetting to recall the railroad tracks or stoplights you go through.

 The following short video provides a good overview and example of using a RACI matrix.